Apple’s iOS 12.2 update is out of beta and the milestone upgrade is now available for iPhone, iPad, and iPod touch users around the world.

-Jailbreak developers haven’t released an iOS 12 jailbreak yet and we still don’t know if we’ll get one.
+Jailbreak developers still haven’t released an iOS 12 jailbreak and it’s unclear if we’ll get one in 2019.

 The only way you can jailbreak a device right now is if it’s running an older version of iOS 11.
-Unfortunately, there’s no way to downgrade a device from iOS 12 to iOS 11.
+Unfortunately, there’s no way to downgrade to iOS 11.

-Jailbreak developers typically don’t burn their exploits on pre-release software so jailbreak users should avoid the 12.2 beta until we have more information.
+Jailbreak developers typically haven’t confirmed anything for iOS 12.2 so iPhone and iPad users should avoid the update until we have more clarity.